simeononsecurity/simeononsecurity.ch/content/articles/esp32-wifi-canary-passive-wifi-threat-detection-2026/index.en.md

 ## Conclusion

 The ESP32 WiFi Canary is a tightly scoped tool that does one thing: watch the 2.4 GHz environment around you and change color when something looks wrong.
-It does not try to be a full wireless intrusion detection system, a packet capture tool, or a forensic analyzer.
-It is a canary - a passive sensor whose job is to notice when the mine gets dangerous.
+It doesn't try to be a full wireless intrusion detection system, a packet capture tool, or a forensic analyzer.
+It's a canary - a passive sensor whose job is to notice when the mine gets dangerous.

 The confidence scoring model, score decay, and three-phase baseline approach reflect careful thinking about the false-positive problem that plagues ambient security sensors.
 The result is a device that can run unattended in a hotel room or conference center and reliably signal when something meaningfully unusual is happening - while staying quiet during normal network churn.